Viktorvallmark/TicTacToe_Daniel/README.md

 ![anotherOldCase](https://user-images.githubusercontent.com/91593947/202800142-6f82e662-d3d6-4fdd-b2a3-a0868272e667.png)

 As one can see, the condensed version is easier to comprehend and look at.
+The code on the whole complies with code conventions and the tasks from the teacher.
+The code could have been divided into, in my opinion two more classes, so as to adhere to MVC more closely.
+I would've done the Main class that runs the program, done the calculations of who wins in one class and one class that draws the board.
+In this case I don't put too much stress on this divide because the code is fairly small and non-complex and having to check different files instead of just scrolling further down is more cumbersome in my opinion.